SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/serve-your-web-part-in-a-sharepoint-page.md

 gulp package-solution
 ```

-The command will create the package in the `sharepoint` folder:
+The command will create the package in the `sharepoint/solution` folder:

 ```
 helloworld-webpart.spapp